freenas/freenas-docs/userguide/tasks.rst

 %brand% offers a special semi-automatic setup mode that simplifies setting up replication.
-Create the replication task on *Alpha* by clicking :guilabel:`Replication Tasks`, hovering |ui-menu| and clicking :guilabel:`Replication`. *alphapool/alphadata* is selected as the dataset to replicate. *betapool* is the destination pool where *alphadata* snapshots are replicated.
-The :guilabel:`Setup mode` dropdown is set to *Semi-Automatic* as shown in :numref:`Figure %s <zfs_create_repl2_fig>`.
+Create the replication task on *Alpha* by clicking :guilabel:`Replication Tasks` and then |ui-add|.

+Select *alphapool/alphadata* as the dataset to replicate.
+*betapool* is the destination pool where *alphadata* snapshots are replicated.
+The :guilabel:`Setup mode` dropdown is set to *Semi-Automatic* as shown in
+:numref:`Figure %s <zfs_create_repl2_fig>`.
 The IP address of *Beta* is entered in the :guilabel:`Remote Hostname` field.
 A hostname can be entered here if local DNS resolves for that